 Last December, I was in San Francisco visiting friends, and as an avid hiker and nature lover, I seized the chance to visit Muir Woods National Monument.
-Little did I know, this visit would leave an indelible mark on my heart.
+Little did I know, this visit would leave an unforgettable impact on me.

 A Historical Sanctuary